Christian Program for boys that also offers vocational experiences!

 A carpenter works with wood and other materials to construct, install, and maintain buildings and other objects like cabinets or furniture.
 They can work on residential (homes, apartments, etc.), commercial (hotels, offices, etc.), and industrial (bridges, power plants, etc.) projects.
 1

-Carpenters tend to be predominantly realistic individuals, which means that they often enjoy working outdoors or applying themselves to a hands-on project.
-They also tend to be conventional, meaning that they are usually detail-oriented and organized, and like working in a structured environment.
+Carpenters tend to be predominantly realistic individuals, meaning they often enjoy working outdoors or applying themselves to a hands-on project.
+They also tend to be conventional, meaning that they are usually detail-oriented and organized and like working in a structured environment.
 6

 Residential Carpenter: When it comes to homes, residential carpenters are the professionals who will install floors, cabinetry, framing, siding, and pretty much everything else that makes a house functional.